0xC0D3D00D/whatsapp-dracula/CONTRIBUTING.md

-# Contributing to Whatsup Dracula
+# Contributing to Whatsapp Dracula

 1. [Getting Involved](#getting-involved)
 2. [How To Report style issues](#how-to-report-style-issues)